aaronse/weed-muncher/README.md

 ### WHY?
 - I hate weeding, and avoid chemicals, plus I'd like to relocate otherwise unwanted saplings to areas needing reforesting, or, yards of people that like/deserve weeds 😉.
+- Best selling Weeders are unable to grip smaller weeds/saplings like the ton of Maple tree ones that drove me to this.
 - This is Phase 1 of having IOT+AI powered machines to do my bidding, before they make me do theirs.

 ### WHAT's SPECIAL?